SibilSoren/portfolio-ss-2025/README.md

 ## 3. Install Dependancies

-Next, you need to install all the dependancies using:
+Next, you need to install all the dependancies using1:

 `npm install`